Who Is Chance the Rapper?

 Coloring Book, the third free mixtape from Chance, dropped in May 2016.
 Again, an eclectic range of guests accompanied him — among them Kanye West, Lil Wayne, 2 Chainz, T-Pain and Justin Bieber.
 The single "No Problem" was an instant hit.
 The album became the first ever to chart on the Billboard 200 just from streaming, receiving 57.3 million in its first week alone.
 Entertainment Weekly thought it had sequencing issues, but raved about the creativity on display, concluding that Coloring Book "affirms Chance’s place as one of hip-hop’s most promising — and most uplifting — young stars.”
 Blending soul, gospel, hip hop and the music of Social Experiment, it was a favorite in best-of-year polls and with other artists.
 Mac Miller tweeted that it was “very very very very good.
 I like music that makes me feel things might just be alright.”
 The industry agreed, with Chance winning three Grammy awards in 2017.
 But Chance was already in a celebratory mood; months earlier he had embraced the spirit of the festive season with "Merry Christmas Lil Mama," a Yuletide alliance with singer Jeremih.

 Chance’s interest in social justice, welfare and education stem partly from his upbringing, partly from his own awareness and conscience, but also from becoming a father himself in 2015, to a daughter, Kensli.
-Both fans and peers expect great things in the future from an artist who clearly has his eyes on the bigger picture and who intends to keep surprising us.
+He and Kensli's mother, Kirsten Corley, announced their engagement on July 4, 2018.

 (Profile photo of Chance the Rapper by Matthew Eisman/Getty Images)